model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 ```

 This contract refers simultaneously to `self` and the result.
 Since the method
-however borrows `self` mutably, the borrow checker would complain about a simple
+however borrows `self` mutably, it would no longer be accessible in the
-`assert` of the postcondition.
-To work around this we strategically break the
+postcondition.
+To work around this we strategically break the borrowing rules
-borrowing rules using a new hidden builtin `kani::unckecked_deref` with the type
+using a new hidden builtin `kani::unckecked_deref` with the type signature `for
-signature `for <T> fn (&T) -> T` which is essentially a C-style dereference
+<T> fn (&T) -> T` which is essentially a C-style dereference operation.
+Breaking
-operation.
-Breaking the borrow checker like this is safe for 2 reasons:
+the borrow checker like this is safe for 2 reasons:

 1. Postconditions are not allowed perform mutation[^side-effects] and
 2. Post conditions are of type `bool`, meaning they cannot leak references to